Ultimate Guide to Using Coconut Oil for Dogs

 Coconut oil is an inexpensive and healthy option for pet parents who are seeking more holistic remedies for their pet’s ailments.
 Whether you use it as a topical ointment, shampoo, or simply a few drops in their dog food, your pup will experience all the health benefits this superfood has to offer.

 How Much Coconut Oil For Dogs?

 Like any other all-natural remedy, the dosage is very subjective.
 Pet parents and vets recommend that you start slow and gradually build up to more.
 The recommended dose is about a teaspoon of coconut oil per 10 lbs of dog.
 When starting out, give ¼ of the recommended dosage and see how your pup reacts to it.

-Coconut oil is an excellent massage oil and if mixed with other aromatherapy oils can be used to calm anxious or hyperactive pets.
+You can use coconut oil as a massage oil.
+If mixed with other aromatherapy oils, coconut oil will calm anxious or hyperactive pets.
 For itching and dry skin, you can apply coconut directly into the skin, thoroughly massaging it into their coat to ensure maximum absorption.
-It can be used on cracked paws, or on hot spots in their belly or armpit regions.
+You can use it on cracked paws, or on hot spots in their belly or armpit regions.
 Since coconut oil is super hydrating and does not dry quickly, you should use a towel to remove excess oil when applied topically.
 Due to the smell and taste, using a towel to cover the treated area can help keep your pup from licking off all the oil.

 Is Coconut Oil Safe for Dogs?